About the BRCF

 Serving the entire University of Michigan research enterprise, the BRCF aims to provide our customers with economical, efficient services of the highest quality with the ultimate goal of positively impacting human health.

 To learn more about the Biomedical Research Core Facilities, download the BRCF Overview Flyer.

-The Biomedical Research Core Facilities are moving ahead with MiCores, an online system from iLab Solutions designed to streamline the process of ordering and billing for core service requests.
+The Biomedical Research Core Facilities are in the final stages of implementing MiCores, an online system from iLab Solutions designed to streamline the process of ordering and billing for core service requests.
 We're excited to offer this as a resource to our customers, and all core users are invited to use the system.
-The Biomedical Research Core Facilities will be launching MiCores in three waves, starting with the Bioinformatics Core, Flow Cytometry Core, Metabolomics Core and Sample Preservation Freezer Farm Facility (launched September 2013).
+The following Biomedical Research Core Facilities are currently in the system:

 - Biosafety Containment Core

 - Transgenic Animal Model Core

 All Core users are invited to use the system, which you can access using your Uniqname and level-1/ Kerberos password.
 Once you complete the one-time registration process and are approved by your PI or Lab Manager, the system will enable you to place service requests, provide required approvals, and monitor progress.